benkoshy/pagy/docs/api/calendar.md

 Each page is also conveniently labeled in the navigation bar with the specific `Time` period it refers to.

+!!!primary Natural Calendar Unit Respected
-**IMPORTANT**: This classes respects the natural calendar units, not the duration of a unit.
+This classes respects the natural calendar units, not the duration of a unit.
 If you paginate by year, each page will be a calendar year starting January 1st and ending December 31st, not a period starting and ending at two arbitrary dates one year apart.
 All the classes follow the same principle.
 Time units with no records are displayed as empty pages.
+!!!

 ## Variables